 Call: how is call divided?
 Many times call will be pooled with several practices in the community.
 How big is the pool, how many calls do the doctors receive per night, and how many weeks of call per year?
 Is there call for a hospital?
 Is the hospital a level one or two trauma center?
 If so, are you reimbursed for it, how much?
 How many calls per night and are you required to perform surgery?
 Is the hospital well equipped for eye traumas?
 If taking hospital call are you required to do inpatient consults?
 Paid for doing them?

 Satellite offices: where are they, and is it with or against traffic?
-How often are you expected to go?
+How many are there, and how often are you expected to go?
 To all of them?
+Do you have to stay overnight or fly?
+When I worked for the Indian Health Service I flew six times a month and twice stayed at the bottom of the Grand Canyon for a week.
 Try to get this in the contract if it’s important to spend a certain number of days at the main office.

 Your salary and earnings potential: are you being compensated fairly?
 Typically compensation is a $180-250k base salary for comprehensive, and $200-300k for retina.
 Usually there is a incentive bonus of 20-35% for collections 2-3X over base salary.
 Here’s a post about how productive you need to be to reach your bonus.
 Has the owner calculated what your projected number of patients, collections, and bonus will be?
-Is there a chance of a buy in?
+Have the other associates been offered buy ins?
+Is there a chance of a buy in, who decides and what are the criteria?
 How is it calculated, is the buy in fair?
 Heck, if you pay me $2 million you can have my practice tomorrow…